All Episodes

 I'll never forget when all the clear-cutting began down there.

-You know what the environmentalist wacos said?
+You know what the environmentalist Wackos said?

 They said, you know, you're destroying the lungs of the earth.

-They said the lungs of the earth, the Amazon rainforest, the lungs of the earth.
+They said the lungs of the earth, the Amazon rainforest, the lungs of the earth, that's where the air is purified for all of us to breathe.

 And that's what this story is about.

-Ever since saving the Amazon became a fashionable cause in the 1980s, championed by Madonna, Sting, and other celebrities, the jungle has consistently been likened to an enormous recycling plant that slurps up carbon dioxide and pumps out oxygen for all of us to breathe, from LA to London to Lusaka.
+Ever since saving the Amazon became a fashionable cause in the 1980s, championed by Madonna, Sting, and other celebrities, the jungle has consistently been likened to an enormous recycling plant that slurps up carbon dioxide and pumps out oxygen for all of us to breathe from LA to London to Lusaka.

-But far from cleaning up the atmosphere, the Amazon is now a major source for pollution, rampant burning and deforestation, mostly at the hands of illegal loggers and of ranchers, release hundreds of millions of tons of carbon dioxide into the skies each year.
+Rampant burning and deforestation, mostly at the hands of illegal loggers and of ranchers, release hundreds of millions of tons of carbon dioxide into the skies each year.

 Brazil now ranks as one of the world's leading producers of greenhouse gases, thanks in large part to the Amazon, the source for up to two-thirds of the country's emissions.